Yes, bees are attracted to light. They have an innate positive phototactic response to light, which means they move towards light sources.

 Positive phototaxis is natural in honeybees.
-However, forager bees show a more positively phototactic response to light compared to young bees.
+However, forager bees show a more positive phototactic response to light than young bees.
 That’s because this attraction to light doesn’t develop until bees are old enough to become foragers and venture outside the hive regularly.

 During the first 2 to 3 weeks of age, bees do jobs inside the hive, like taking care of the brood (also known as nursing), where it’s usually dark.

-After this stage, they transition to foraging and go through many changes, including shifts in their endocrine system, brain structure, and gene expression — and their response to light.
+After this stage, they transition to foraging and undergo many changes, including shifts in their endocrine system, brain structure, gene expression, and their response to light.

 If you think about it, this makes sense because light becomes more present and essential in their daily activities as they start to go outside the hive.

 If bees are naturally attracted to light, does this mean they will always fly towards lights in and around your house at night?

 It’s unlikely for bees to fly outside the hive at night and become attracted by lights from your house.